nurettindogan/nurettindogan/README.md

 - 👋 Hi, I’m @nurettindogan
 - 👀 I’m interested in image encrytion.
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning deep learning.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on image encrytion and deep learning.
 - 📫 You can contact me using my e-mail address nurettin.dogan@selcuk.edu.tr.
 <!---
 nurettindogan/nurettindogan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.